bruchansky/open-ai-prompts/README.md

 Then Ingeborg starts the conversation again from the beginning.

 ### Results:
-See examples 1 and 2 of dialogue with ChatGPT.
+See examples [1](https://github.com/bruchansky/open-ai-prompts/blob/main/open-ai-dystopia-1.md) and [2](https://github.com/bruchansky/open-ai-prompts/blob/main/open-ai-dystopia-2.md) of dialogue with ChatGPT.

-The solution is not very stable and ChatGPT still occasionally jumps back to its default personality.
+The prompt is not very stable and ChatGPT still occasionally jumps back to its default personality.
 But it works reasonably well, making it hard to distinct dystopian science fiction from reality.